-From the moment you arrive on the Spain’s Cies Islands there is a palpable sense of detachment, wonder and adventure as something primeval tugs at your soul.
-Perhaps it is the rhythmic swaying of the dune grasses or the sound of bird song you’ve never heard or simply the incredible feeling of being surrounded by water.
+From the moment we arrived on the main island there was a palpable sense of detachment, wonder and adventure as something primeval tugged at our soul.
+Perhaps it was the rhythmic swaying of the dune grasses or the sound of bird song that we had never heard before or simply the incredible feeling of being surrounded by water.

 Once over the bridge we passed an empty beachfront campground (the only campground on the island) and started our journey along what is known as the Ruta do Faro da Porta or road to the lighthouse.
 This iconic landmark is one of several original lighthouses on the island yet it is now decommissioned.